Center for Culinary Arts, Manila: History

-CCA, Manila finds its roots with the opening of the Cravings Bakeshop on October 16, 1988.
-This gave birth to the Cravings Group of Companies.
+CCA, Manila, first opened as the Cravings Bakeshop on October 16, 1988, which laid the foundation for the Cravings Group of Companies.

-Thus, the conceptualization of CCA, Manila began and took form.
-This was materialized by the team of experts led by Dr. John Knapp, project coordinator of the Northern Alberta Institute of Technology in Canada, and the University of the Philippines-College of Home Economics.
-It took three years to assess the needs of the industry, formulate an effective curriculum, form a team of chef instructors, and construct the culinary school itself.
-CCA was established on August 26, 1996, followed by the launch of the country's first formal culinary education program, the Diploma in Culinary Arts and Technology Management (DCAM) in 1997.
+Dr. John Knapp, project coordinator of the Northern Alberta Institute of Technology in Canada, and the University of the Philippines-College of Home Economics spearheaded the operations.
+It took three years to assess the needs of the industry, formulate an effective curriculum, form a team of chef instructors, and construct the culinary school.
+CCA was established on August 26, 1996, followed by the launch of the country's first formal culinary education program, the Diploma in Culinary Arts and Technology Management (DCAM), in 1997.

 Education

 Academic programs

 The CCA offers both diploma and certificate programs in either Culinary Arts or Baking and Pastry Arts.
-Apart from lectures and spending at least 5 hours daily in the kitchen laboratories, students undergo actual hotel work for their apprenticeship to acquire mastery of techniques.
+Apart from lectures and spending at least 5 hours daily in the kitchen laboratories, students undergo hotel work for their apprenticeship to acquire mastery of techniques.

-The school also offers an International Degree Succession program which is available through their partner schools should one decide to enhance their one- or two-year program and earn a degree.
+The school also offers an International Degree Succession program, which is available through their partner schools should one decide to enhance their one- or two-year program and earn a degree.
 These schools are William Angliss Institute in Australia, Johnson and Wales University in the US, Les Roches in Switzerland, Thames Valley University in the UK, and the Northern Alberta Institute in Canada.

 Graduates of two-year program in Culinary Arts & Technology Management and one-year program in Baking and Pastry Arts who are active members of American Culinary Federation Foundation are eligible for ACF certification.

 Continuing education programs

-The CCA offers continuing education courses for basic, intermediate and advanced professionals.
+The CCA offers continuing education courses for basic, intermediate, and advanced professionals.
 It also features a creative recreational course for profit.
 A kitchen discovery class for hobbyists and enthusiasts is also offered.